Bookbagging for Spring 2021 starts Monday, Oct. 19. Registration begins Wednesday Oct. 28, 2020. Drop/Add begins Tuesday Nov. 10.

-In ordered to be cleared to register for courses, all CompSci First Majors must meet with CSTeach team, which is our Teaching Associates (Kate O'Hanlon and Yesenia Velasco) and Undergraduate Program Coordinator (Georgia Tse) at their drop-in hours.
-Their hours and locations in the LSRC building are listed below.
+In ordered to be cleared to register for courses, all CompSci First Majors must meet with a member of the CSTeach team, which is our Teaching Associates (Kate O'Hanlon and Yesenia Velasco) and Undergraduate Program Coordinator (Georgia Tse) during the registration drop-in hours.
+Their hours are shown in the calendar below.
+Please do not wait, as delaying til your registration window will increase the load on the CSTeach team, and increase your possible waiting time.
+A drop-in will take less than 5 mins.

 If you are doing an IDM, please see the DUS, Susan Rodger to get cleared.
 Please see the DUS drop in hours with Susan Rodger.

-If you need a PIN for Spring 2020, please fill out this form.
+If you need a Permission Number (PIN) for Spring 2021, please fill out this form.

-You will receive the PIN one day prior to your registration window.
-The PIN that you receive will not override a course that is full and you will be placed on the waitlist.
+This PIN is for overriding course pre-requisites.
+It will NOT get you in a course that is full, and you will be placed on the waitlist.
+You will receive the PIN prior to your registration window.
 If you are undeclared, you will need to submit a Dean's permission form with the Registrar to get into graduate level classes.

 Answers to Common Questions: